-The Glock 17 is well known for being a spartan gun.
+Gun owners know the Glock 17 as a spartan gun.
 It has everything it needs to be a functional firearm, and that’s it.
 The gun is equipped with a rather odd rail that’s not exactly Picatinny but will accept accessories designed for pic rails.
-The sights are disappointing and just plastic sights.
-The front sight features a white dot and the rear sight a white U Notch.
-On the Gen 4 models, they made the magazine ejection button a little larger and included for the first time are backstraps to change the size of the gun’s grip.
+The sights are disappointing and just plastic.
+The front sight features a white dot, and the rear sight features a white U Notch.
+On the Gen 4 models, they made the magazine ejection button a little larger, and included for the first time are backstraps to change the size of the gun’s grip.
 They included two standard backstraps and two that come with an extended beavertail.

 Personally, I like the idea of a beavertail, but the add-on grip feels too large and not very comfortable for me, and I have big hands.
 The biggest standout feature of this particular model is the MOS system.
 The Modular Optics System is an optics cut and a series of plates designed to give shooters the ability to mount a variety of different optics to their Glock pistols.

 Usually, when you cut a Glock slide to fit an optic, you are now dedicated to using one optic from one company on that gun.
 With the MOS system, you can interchange different plates to accommodate close to a dozen different companies.
 Aftermarket companies have even released their own plates to accommodate new optics like the SIG Romeo1.

 The system is easy to use and allows you to use affordable optics from companies like Burris or professional-grade optics from companies like Trijicon and Leupold.
 While the system has never let me down, it does add a layer of complexity and a potential weak point by having multiple plates and multiple screws.
 It also mounts the optic slightly higher than most common purpose cut slides.